YizYah/testingWebinar/README.md

 ## Getting Help

-We covered a lot of ground in the webinar and we want to make sure you're able to access the information in the future should you need it.
-Or perhaps you missed the event?
-No worries!
+Head over to the [wiki](https://github.com/YizYah/testingWebinar/wiki) where you will be able to find all the resources that you need.

 You are welcome to contact Yisroel with questions in our [Discord Server](https://discord.gg/rNz9HfQWYD) for the webinar.